Core Values/Agency Philosophy

 This process helps to avoid dependency.

-3. When there is a difficulty with a consumer we:
+3. When there is a difficulty with an individual we:

 - look at the programming and environment